mritunjaysharma394/vowpal-wiki/Using-vw-hypersearch.md

 * Lowest average loss is not necessarily optimal
 * Your real goal should always be to find a minimal generalization error, not training error.
-* Some parameters do not have a convex loss, for these `vw-hypersearch` will converge on a local-minima instead of global
+* Some parameters do not have a convex loss, for these `vw-hypersearch` will converge on some local-minimum instead of a global one

 ## More questions?